16. 07. 2024 Beatrice Dall'Omo Blue Team, Red Team, SEC4U

 Update data

-It is a module that executes once a month before the previous module so before starting the new vulnerability scans for the current month.
-It updates customers’ data about public perimeters to scan since they could change overtime, maintaining Greenbone targets and related task up-to-date.
+This module executes once a month before the previous module, i.e., before starting the new vulnerability scans for the current month.
+It updates customer data about public perimeters to scan since they will most likely change over time, keeping Greenbone targets and the related task up to date.

 Fig.4: Greenbone target view